-I was asking myself before the keynote speech, “Why don’t teachers feel comfortable with teaching students about themselves?
+I was asking myself before the keynote speech, "Why don't teachers feel comfortable with teaching students about themselves?
 What is so wrong with encouraging students strengths?
-How come a student doesn’t have a class on internal disciplines such as emotional intelligence or creative expression?
-How come children aren’t encouraged more often to brainstorm a subject they have interest in?
+How come a student doesn't have a class on internal disciplines such as emotional intelligence or creative expression?
+How come children aren't encouraged more often to brainstorm a subject they have an interest in?
 Why must we force them to engage in material that is mostly just used to pass the test?
-Why don’t we allow more room for creative exploration especially for children who are just beginning to find their way in the school system?”
+Why don’t we allow more room for creative exploration especially for children who are just beginning to find their way in the school system?"

 I can’t tell you the sense of relief I had once Sir Ken Robinson began answering some of these questions that were fogging my consciousness.
-He told a story about a few of the members from a little band known as The Beatles.
+He told a story about a few of the members of a little band known as The Beatles.
 He gave a few examples stating that none of the members of the band were actually really interested in music, let alone good at playing any particular instrument while in school.
-His point was that we can’t predict where we are going to end up later in life and therefore the key to success is to combine “the things we love to do and the things we are good at“.
+His point was that we can’t predict where we are going to end up later in life and therefore the key to success is to combine "the things we love to do and the things we are good at".

 "Formal education often gets in the way because it is typically focused on a very narrow idea of talent."

 We need to transcend old education concepts and paradigms that no longer work and focus on fostering creative youth development in our classrooms.
 One of my favorite quotes from the speech was “life is made up of constant improvisations” which in my mind means that we need to prepare students to have the best chances of making smart decisions in those moments where they are required to improvise.
 Therefore, letting students truly explore who they are will ultimately help them later in life.

 Children are smarter than you think.
 When they are empowered they will awe you.
 Watch this TED Talk - Changing Education From the Ground Up w/ Sir Ken Robinson.